nanichang/nanichang/README.md

 - 👯 I’m looking to collaborate on backend, frontend or both
 - 🤔 I’m looking for help with finding a community of introverted developers
 - 💬 Ask me about backend developement with Laravel, Nodejs, and Golang
-- 😄 Pronouns: He/Him/His/They
+- 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I like paint ball
+- ⚡ Fun fact: I like playing paint ball